sugchand/neoview-middle-box/README.md

 ## How to Use

+* Install the media player library vlc and non-X window libraries.
+The installation can be done as below on a Ubuntu(Debian) machine.

+  `apt-get install vlc`

+  `apt-get install vlc-nox`

 * [OPTIONAL] Install the virtual environment if not present.
 This step is needed only when middlebox is running in virtual environment.